GSA/Section508.gov/_pages/tools/2020-02-27-tools-glossary-terms.md

 ---
 layout: page
 sidenav: true
 type: training
-title: 'Glossary of Section 508 Terms'
+title: Glossary of Section 508 Terms
 permalink: tools/glossary/
+description: "Access a comprehensive glossary of Section 508 terms and definitions, including key concepts like Accessibility Conformance Reports (ACR), Assistive Technology (AT), and Audio Descriptions (AD).
+This resource aids in understanding and implementing accessibility standards for information and communication technology (ICT)."
 redirect_from:
 - glossary/
 - content/glossary/
 - manage/section-508-assessment/definition-of-terms/
 - manage/section-508-assessment/2023/appendix-a-terms/
 - manage/section-508-assessment/2024/appendix-a-terms/
-description: "Access a comprehensive glossary of Section 508 terms and definitions, including key concepts like Accessibility Conformance Reports (ACR), Assistive Technology (AT), and Audio Descriptions (AD).
-This resource aids in understanding and implementing accessibility standards for information and communication technology (ICT)."
-topic: "Other"
-sub-topic: "Best Practices"
 audience:
-- "Federal Employees"
+- Federal Employees
-- "Members of the Public"
+- Members of the Public
+topic:
-- "Designers"
+- Tools
+subtopic:
-- "Agency Heads"
+- Other
-resource-type: "Tool"
+resource-type:
+- Tool
-format: "HTML"
+format: HTML
 created: 2020-02-27
-updated: 2026-06-02
+updated: 2026-07-10
 exclude-changelog: true
 ---

 These terms appear throughout our website, communications, and reports, including the annual [Governmentwide Section 508 Assessment]({{site.baseurl}}/manage/section-508-assessment/) to Congress.
 Some are also included in [Commonly Used Acronyms and Abbreviations]({{site.baseurl}}/tools/acronyms-abbreviations/).

 <div class="glossary">